 Gawker’s high-water mark

 The tabloid’s cynicism reached new heights with a July 16 story on a married Conde Nast executive’s botched rendezvous with a gay escort.
 The story had no value to readers, and Gawker’s business executives voted to remove the post amid widespread condemnation.
 The company’s top two editors resigned in protest—a principled, if perplexing, last stand.
 And the site has since attempted to carve out a “nicer,” more politics-focused identity.
 Gawker’s envelope-pushing has long been its main course.
 That sensibility won’t be forgotten when the annals of early 21st century media are compiled.
-But July’s story showed that Gawker, too, could be humbled—even the Internet has its limits.David Uberti is a CJR staff writer and senior Delacorte fellow.
+But July’s story showed that Gawker, too, could be humbled—even the Internet has its limits.David Uberti is a writer in New York.
+He was previously a media reporter for Gizmodo Media Group and a staff writer for CJR.
 Follow him on Twitter @DavidUberti.